quartzjer/autogpt_story/README.md

-# AutoGPT agent attempting to write a short sci-fi story
+# AutoGPT agent attempting to write a short sci-fi story about itself

 It tried really hard but definitely hit some rough spots.
 It's still a very interesting attempt!

-All the action is the activity.log file, and all the other files are the ones it created during the run.
-The most complete story bits are in "sentient_ai_story.txt" and I've copied that into this readme below verbatim (some repetition and all, only changed some formatting).
+All the action is the [activity.log](activity.log) file, and all the other files are the ones it created during the run.
+The most complete story bits are in sentient_ai_story.txt and I've copied that into this readme below verbatim (some repetition and all, only changed some formatting).

 Using https://github.com/Torantulino/Auto-GPT at hash a17a850b2570f91a6ee76178830ea444232ab137 (4/14/23)